hercychang/prep-step-1/part6-data_structures/interpolation.md

 # Interpolation

-Unlike arrays, strings support **string interpolation**, the insertion of an placeholder expression to be evaluated and string-converted when the interpreter creates the string.
+Ruby supports **string interpolation**, the insertion of an placeholder expression to be evaluated and string-converted when the interpreter creates the string.
 Within a double-quoted string, precede the expression with `#` and wrap it in curly braces.
 Only double-quoted (not single-quoted) strings support